lettre/lettre/README.md

 ## Testing

-The tests require an open mail server listening locally on port 25.
+The tests require an open mail server listening locally on port 25 and the `sendmail` command.

 ## License